Albert Fall – A gunman, lawyer, congressman, and rancher in New Mexico, he fought Ben Williams on September 15, 1895, on the streets of Las Cruces.

 Gabriel Gonzolez – A New Mexico gunman, he killed Adolf Harmon in Springer, New Mexico in August 1, 1907, an act that started a feud.

 Ignacio Gonzales – Fought with the Regulators in the Lincoln County War of New Mexico.
-Afterwards he disappeared.
+Afterward, he disappeared.

 John H. Good – A gunman and rancher, Good, shot and killed Charles Dawson on December 8, 1885, in La Luz, New Mexico.
 He was later involved in the Lee-Good feud with Oliver Lee.